swapnil-jadhav-official/react-node-auth-api/README.md

 # react-node-auth-api
-this is serverside code & useing ejs for rendering
+this is serverside code & using ejs for rendering

 # User Guide :